fionisarnen/Jojonomic-QA-API-Automation-Test/README.md

 * Run Automation Test.
 You can run it in each test suites (normal testing and data driven testing)
 * Data files: An excel file contain of Latitude, longitude and postal code for several cities
+* API key already attach to the url if you have problem or API key not active feel free to contact me